Portuguese CEAL tax: the complete guide (August 2024)

 Deducting an expense means that the amount paid is disregarded for the determination of profits, so that corporate income tax/personal income tax rates do not apply to these amounts that were actually spent on mandatory expenses, in this case related to the activity.

-What is the CEAL rate?
+What was the CEAL rate?

 Calculation of the CEAL tax base